Skip to content

 TDAN, The Data-Centric Revolution: Data-Centric vs. Data-Driven

 I like this definition.
 It defines data as the primary component of business technology.
 Specifically, this definition tells us that technology, software applications, and automation will come and go, but our data will never grow obsolete.
 Indeed, data is a permanent business asset that businesses do not need to constrain within any particular technology or software application.
 That’s it.
-By adopting a “data centric” mindsets, businesses will remain agile, have one truth, keep it simple, and will continue to innovate.
+By adopting a “data centric” mindsets, businesses will remain agile, have one truth, keep things simple, and they can continue to innovate.
 Moreover, data silos, information duplication, and data inaccuracies will fade away.
-For more details on the benefits of a data centric business, see my article, A Data Centric Business: The Best Way To Agility, One Truth, Simplicity, Technology Innovation.
+For more details on the advantages of a data centric business, see my article, A Data Centric Business: The Best Way To Agility, One Truth, Simplicity, Technology Innovation.

 A Data Centric Business: The Best Way To Agility, One Truth, Simplicity, Technology Innovation.